boxwise/boxtribute/docs/adr/adr_database-history.md

 *Advantages*

-- changes of data are recorded
+- straightforward to see information about what *changed* at any point in time
 - simple and extensible
 - can be combined with database triggers to record any change on DB level

 *Drawbacks*

-- at a later point in time, the historical state of the data cannot be clearly derived: one can see that a field of a row has changed but other fields might have changed as well
+- since the audit table records changes it becomes involved to derive the state of the database at a certain point in the past
-- dealing with data type conversion when storing/reading change payload ("old"/"new" value)
+- dealing with different data types requires additional effort when storing/reading change payload ("old"/"new" value)

 ### History tables (or: shadow tables)